samtaggart/data_threefold_projects_friends/info/people/joe_foxton/joe_foxton.md

 bio = "An accomplished software product developer and growth expert.
 Joe has launched award winning products in several industries, from media tech to tourism."

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["tffarmer", "tfambassador"]
+memberships = ["farmer", "ambassador"]

 ```